MicrosoftDocs/win32/desktop-src/MSIProv/win32-inifilespecification.md

 - Msiprov.dll
 api_type:
 - DllExport
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Win32\_IniFileSpecification class

 The **Win32\_IniFileSpecification** [WMI class](https://msdn.microsoft.com/library/aa393244) contains the .INI information that an application needs to set in an .INI file.
-The .INI file information is written out when the corresponding component is selected for installation—locally or from the source.
+The .INI file information is written out when the corresponding component is selected for installation locally or from the source.

 > [!Note]
 > For more information about support or requirements for installation on a specific operating system, see [Operating System Availability of WMI Components](https://msdn.microsoft.com/library/aa392726#windows-installer-provider).

 The following syntax is simplified from Managed Object Format (MOF) code and includes all of the inherited properties.
 Properties and methods are in alphabetic order, not MOF order.